 Strollers for children are of questionable value.
 The French seem to like dusty, gravelly dirt roads in their parks and estates (even in Paris), and the insides of the château tend to have a lot of stairs.
 You might be better off with a baby carrier like the Ergobaby that we use (read our review).
 Of course the upside of a stroller is that it can provide shade from the sun, even if it is a little tough to push around, so follow your instincts on that one.

 As for photography gear, we always bring our 24-70mm and 70-200mm lenses.
 French châteaux are big buildings, so wide angles tend to come in handy.
 But I’ve always had a thing for the long lenses.
 I like to zoom in on details and compress distances for portraits of my family.
 A telephoto or zoom lens will really let you get some creative shots that will stand out from the standard tourist pics.
+I’ve actually written an entire article about getting creative travel photography using a zoom lens, if you’re interested.

 As for your tripod and lighting equipment, leave them at home (unless you have paid for a photography permit and special access).
 Bulky and intrusive photography gear is generally forbidden, and you will probably be barred from bringing it inside.